Lodumo Nkala

-Lodumo Nkala is a South African investor and entrepreneur, who is the founder and portfolio manager of Quantlinx, a systematic derivatives trading firm.
+Lodumo Nkala is a South African entrepreneur, designer, and avid racing pigeon breeder.
 He was listed among the Mail and Guardian Top 200 Young South Africans for the year 2022.

 Biography

 In 2020, Nkala founded Community Lofts, an Organization introducing the sport of Pigeon Racing in the South African Townships.
 His love and passion for Pigeons arouse In 2010, while growing up at his grandparents house in Rustenburg, after his neighbour owned a flock of nearly 300 Racing Homer Pigeons.
 Since then, Community Lofts has become an impactful organization operating in various Townships and Rural Areas of South Africa.